bernoussama/my-portfolio/README.md

 # Optimizations:

-Made a dark theme toggler using an event listener, listening to clicks on a button that toggles between dark and light by toggling css classes, without triggering anyone's laptop fans.
+Made a dark theme toggler using an event listener, listening to clicks on a button that toggles between dark and light by toggling css classes.
+Thought about adding some ongoing animations but that will surely trigger yout laptop's fans.

 <br>